 Try It Tuesday is a little late this week: baby number 2 was making me feel sick last night, and I decided it would be better if I just went to bed.
 However, I did make chicken and dumplings in the slow cooker.
-I picked this recipe because I’ve tried dumplings in the past and failed miserably.
-The dumplings dissolved into nothing.
-I’ve had a lot of success with other recipes from this particular cook book, so I decided to try again.
+I picked this recipe because I’ve tried dumplings in the past and failed miserably; the dumplings dissolved into nothing.
+However, I’ve had a lot of success with other recipes from this particular cook book, so I decided to try again.
 The dumplings formed well, but the recipe disappointed my entire family.
 I thought a recipe with bread cooked right into it would be a hit with Vincent, but he made faces at every bite.
 My husband summed up both of our reactions pretty well: “It’s not bad, but it’s not spectacular.”
 Jake isn’t a fan of creamy sauces, so I wasn’t surprised at his ambivalent reaction.
-As for my own take, it was simply bland – even if the shredded chicken was perfectly tender.
+As for my own take, this was simply bland – even if the shredded chicken was perfectly tender.

 Although I don’t plan on making it again, I’ll share the recipe.
 If anyone has any suggestions for how to make chicken and dumplings, I would love to read them and try again!

 4 boneless chicken breasts, cut into long, wide strips

 3 celery stalks, chopped